The Complete Guide

 We’ll use 3.15% as the inflation rate.

-And the final amount after adjusting for inflation is…
+The final amount after adjusting for inflation is…

 $6,881.12 per month!

-Yes, long-term care will only become more expensive.
+And long-term care will only become more expensive.

 3. Able to Depend on Oneself